-Thermal deformation is one of the reasons that affect the machining accuracy.
+Thermal deformation is one of the factors affecting machining accuracy.

-For example, when machining a 70mm×1650mm screw on a common-precision CNC milling machine, the workpieces milled at 7:30-9:00 am compared with the workpieces processed at 2:00-3:30 pm, the cumulative error change can reach up to 85m.
-Under constant temperature conditions, the error can be reduced to 40m.
+For instance, when machining a 70mm x 1650mm screw on a common-precision CNC milling machine, the cumulative error change between workpieces processed from 7:30 am to 9:00 am and those processed from 2:00 pm to 3:30 pm can reach up to 85m.
+However, under constant temperature conditions, the error can be reduced to 40m.

 Temperature rise and distribution of machine tools, and the influence of natural climate

 China is a large country, mostly located in the subtropics.
 The temperature varies greatly throughout the year and has different temperature fluctuations during the day.
 As a result, people’s interventions to regulate the temperature in the room, such as the workshop, also vary and the temperature around the machine tool is widely different.